 - Lake Menteith

-If you’re looking to do some excellent pike fishing in Scotland then you’ll be pleased to hear that some of the lochs hold some giants over 20lbs.
+If you want to do excellent pike fishing in Scotland, you’ll be pleased to hear that some lochs hold giants well over 20lbs.

-The general rule when it comes to pike lochs in Scotland is the bigger the loch, the bigger the pike.
+The general rule regarding pike lochs in Scotland is that the bigger the loch, the bigger the pike.
 However, where there are pike, the trout fishing isn’t as good in these lochs, as the pike tend to enjoy eating a good size trout!

-Here are the top pike fishing lochs in Scotland you should focus your efforts on Loch Rutten, Loch Awe, Loch Ken, Loch Lomond, and Loch Tay.
+Here are the top pike fishing lochs in Scotland you should focus on: Loch Rutten, Loch Awe, Loch Ken, Loch Lomond, and Loch Tay.

 When To Go Fishing In Scotland

-Fishing in Scotland is highly regulated by the fisheries department and therefore the fishing seasons for each species are well-defined.
-This is to protect the fish and ensure they are not under any fishing pressure at times when they might be venerable.
+The fisheries department regulates fishing in Scotland; therefore, each species’ fishing seasons are well-defined.
+This protects the fish and ensures they are not under any fishing pressure when they might be vulnerable.

 The choice of which river and the right season to go to can be very complicated.
-To make this easier here is a link to the rivers and the times they are open.
-Check out the Scotia fishing website, “Scottish Salmon Fishing Seasons” here.
+To make this easier, check out the “Scottish Salmon Fishing seasons,” which provides for each river what are the specific opening and closing dates,

-Trout fishing in Scotland runs from March through to October with some rivers such as the Tay opening their fishing in April and closing it in September.
+Trout fishing in Scotland runs from March through to October, with some rivers, such as the Tay, opening their fishing in April and closing in September.

 There are no regulations on pike fishing in the lochs, so you can fish all year round.
 However, the best times are between October and April during the colder winter months.